stelcodes/nuzzle/README.md

 Just because a page exists in your realized site data doesn't mean you have to include it in your static site.
 If you don't want a page to be published, just return `nil`.

+> In Nuzzle, all strings in the Hiccup are automatically escaped, so if you want to add a string of raw HTML, use the `nuzzle.hiccup/raw` wrapper function like so: `(raw "<h1>Title</h1>")`.

 ### Accessing Your Site Data with `get-config`
-With many static site generators, accessing global data inside markup templates can be painful to say the least.
-Nuzzle strives to solve this difficult problem elegantly with a function called `get-config`.
-While realizing your site data, Nuzzle attaches a copy of this function to each page map under the key `:nuzzle/get-config`.
+With many static site generators, accessing global data inside markup templates can be *painful*.
+Since Nuzzle is heavily data-oriented, this problem becomes much easier to solve.

+Instead of requiring your page rendering function to accept multiple arguments (ex: one for the page entry map, one for the whole config), Nuzzle adds a function to each page entry map passed to your page rendering function under the key `:nuzzle/get-config`.

-In a word, `get-config` allows us to see the whole world while creating our Hiccup.
+In a word, `get-config` allows us to see the whole world while creating our Hiccup and let's us know if we are looking for something that doesn't exist.
 It has two forms:

 1. `(get-config)`: With no arguments, returns the whole realized config map.
 2. `(get-config [:blog-posts])`: With one argument, returns value associated with provided config key or throws an exception.

 Since `get-config` returns maps from our *realized* site data, all information about the site is at your fingertips.
-Every page and peripheral map from your site data is always a function call away.
+Every option and page entry from your config is always a function call away.

-To make things even more convenient, the `get-config` function attaches a copy of itself to each map it returns.
-This makes it easy to write functions that accept a page or peripheral map without ever having to worry about passing `get-config` along with it.
-It's kind of like a self-replicating bridge from one config value to the next!
+Of course, any page entry map returned from `get-config` will also have a `:nuzzle/get-config` key attached to it.
+This naturally lends itself to a convention where most Hiccup-generating functions can accept a page entry map as its first or only argument while still being able to access any data in your Nuzzle config.

 There are many use cases for the `get-config` function.
-It's great for creating index pages, accessing peripheral maps, and countless other things:
+It's great for creating index pages, accessing custom option entries, and countless other things:

 ```clojure
 (defn unordered-list [& list-items]